 About This Hunt

-Hunt includes 2 nights, 3 days hunting. personal guide (usually the same guide for the duration of the hunt), world-class food (including steak dinner cooked over open fire, wild game, etc. Use of outfitter's guns and ammo is free of charge if desired by the guest.
+Hunt includes 2 nights, 3 days hunting. personal guide (usually the same guide for the duration of the hunt), world-class food (including steak dinner cooked over an open fire, wild game, etc. Use of outfitter's guns and ammo is free of charge if desired by the guest.
 Includes stock tank bass fishing, use of rifle range, and clay shooting.
-Also includes full use of lodge and swimming pool, weather permitting.
+Also includes full use of the lodge and swimming pool, weather permitting.